-The Risk Management Function is performed within the Bank by the Risk Management Division and is subordinated to the Bank's executive leader with Chief Risk Officer Responsibilities.
+The Risk Management Function is performed within the Bank by the Risk Management Division and is subordinated to the Bank's executive leader with Chief Risk Officer responsibilities.

-The Risk Management Function substantiates the strategy and the policies regarding the bank's significant risks management, ensures the periodic monitoring of the bank's effective risk profile in relation with the strategic objectives of the Bank and with the tolerance / appetite to risk.
+The Risk Management Division substantiates the strategy and the policies regarding the bank's significant risks management, ensures the periodic monitoring of the bank's effective risk profile in relation with the strategic objectives of the Bank and with the risk tolerance / appetite.

-The Risks Management Division is actively involved in:
+The Risk Management Division is actively involved in:

-- drafting and reviewing the risks management strategy and in the decision-making process on significant risks management;

-- analysing transactions with affiliates;

-- identifying risks arising from the complexity of the Bank's legal entities;

-- assessment of significant changes;

-- risks' internal measurement and assessment;
+- drafting and reviewing the risks management strategies and in the decision-making process on significant risks management; - · analysing transactions with affiliates; - identifying risks arising from the complexity of the Bank's legal structure; - assessment of significant changes; - risks' internal measurement and assessment; - · risks' monitoring.

-- risks' monitoring;

-- aspects related to unapproved exposures.

-The Compliance function was created for the proper management of compliance risk and to ensure that the activities of the Bank comply with the legal and regulatory framework, with the internal regulations and with the management requirements.
+The Compliance Function was created for the proper management of compliance risk and to ensure that the activities of the Bank comply with the legal and regulatory framework, with the internal regulations and with the management requirements.

-Within the Bank, the compliance function is performed by the Compliance Division; however, certain activities are undertaken by other organizational structures, as well (such as the Legal, Human Resources, and Antifraud Divisions).
+Within the Bank, the compliance function is performed by the Compliance Division; however, certain activities are undertaken by other organizational structures, as well (such as: Legal Division, Human